 It arrived in Europe in 1870, but without capturing its philosophy and religious ramifications, the mystical aspirations behind bonsai.

-They only saw miniature trees, simple dwarf plants that served as a topic of conversation at the table due to their exoticism and uniqueness.
-At first, they were used as centrepiece’s it was a curiosity.
+They only saw miniature trees and simple dwarf plants that served as a topic of conversation at the table due to their exoticism and uniqueness.
+At first, they were used as centerpieces it was a curiosity.

 The snobs or moderns took to it as a symbol of distinction and curious knowledge: it was necessary to become familiar with miniature trees to be fashionable.